awasthibrijendra/store/README.md

 # store
-Store service that will call the product service
+Store service that will call the product service deployed in k8s using OSM(open service Mesh)